nicoespeon/understandlegacycode.com/content/blog/ship-of-theseus-avoid-rewrite-legacy-system/index.md

  <img src="/assets/strangler-fig.jpg" alt="A strangler fig tree" />
 </p>

-While "strangle" might have a violent connotation, the idea of the metaphor is really the one of slowly taking rid of the old system.
+The idea of the metaphor is really the one of slowly taking rid of the old system.
 This is less risky than a complete cut-over.

+I used that term for a while.
+Then I came across the Ship of Theseus suggestion, and I fall in love with it. ❤️

+Words matter.
+Although the Strangler Fig is a very botanic term, most people would miss the "Fig" and think about the action of "strangling".

+Personally, I prefer to use the alternative that's about ship and philosophy 🤷‍♂️

 **If you look in the wild**, this is also advocated by Michael Feathers in "_Working Effectively with Legacy Code_".